Long-Range Planning and Special Projects

 • Performs review of potential land annexations;

-The City of Lakewood Comprehensive Plan guides the City’s overall strategy for growth and development over the next 20 years.
+The City of Lakewood Comprehensive Plan (PDF) guides the City’s overall strategy for growth and development over the next 20 years.
 It sets the goals and policies for items such as land use, economic development, housing, transportation, and the environment.

 Subarea Plans